 If you haven't been paying attention to the news lately, you probably should.
-Hurricane Florence totally devastated the Carolinas, and despite the warnings, people end up unprepared for this type of natural disaster.
+Coronavirus has taken the world by storm, and that majority of people find themselves unprepared for these situations.

 In the best-case scenario, you'll never need these emergency supplies, but if the SHTF moment ever knocks on your door and 911 is unavailable, you'll be glad you prepared.

 Food and water

 WISE COMPANY EMERGENCY FOOD SUPPLY AND FIRE STARTERS!